Steinhagen/neovim-config/README.md

 ## Improvements

-1. Selectable color themes
-2. Personalized mouse menu
+1. Improve mouse menu
+2. LSPs are working as expected on non-NixOS distributions
+3. Typst is working as expected and it's easy to use

 ## References